 Every sandwich needs a pickle!
-Preserve your own sweet pickles using a water bath canning method – easy and inexpensive too!
+Preserve your own Sweet Sandwich Pickles using a water bath canning method – easy and inexpensive too!

 In our home, pickles are like candy.
 I swear; they seem to disappear so quickly.
 Now, I know McKenna is quite the lover of pickles, and oftentimes, will pull the jar out of the fridge and eat a few pickles as a snack.
 As for me and John.e, we tend to like pickles on sandwiches, or served with some crackers and cheese.
 We very rarely just munch on a plain pickle right out of the jar.